blueprint-genetics/amiss/docs/paper/results.md

 Performances show large differences in different consequence classes. `Other` is mostly non-synonymous variants, as described above, and shows good performance for both classifier types, though random forest is always superior.
 Mean imputation performs best with the random forest classifier, while missingness indicator augmentation and minimum imputation maximize logistic regression performance.
 The results are essentially equal to the general results depicted in figure \ref{figure:mcc_boxplots} where consequence classes are not distinguished.

 The consequence class `INTRONIC` shows a very different and interesting situation.
-First it is important to note that even after the preprocessing steps which removed variants in consequence classes with high class imbalance, only $\approx 8.1~\%$ of `INTRONIC` variants are positive.However, the robustness of MCC to class imbalance allows us to compare the performances.
+First it is important to note that even after the preprocessing steps which removed variants in consequence classes with high class imbalance, only $\approx 8.1~\%$ of `INTRONIC` variants are positive.
+However, the robustness of MCC to class imbalance allows us to compare the performances.
 In this consequence class, logistic regression is virtually useless, though missingness indicator augmentation and maximum imputation seem to allow some discriminatory power.
-It seems that in `INTRONIC`, logistic regression learns to classify almost everything as negative (see Supplementary information).
+It seems that in `INTRONIC`, logistic regression learns to classify almost everything as negative (see supplementary information for plots of sensitivity and specificity conditional on consequence class).
 With most imputation methods, MCC is barely above zero.
 In contrast, the random forest classifier performs well with any imputation method, though the high variation in MissForest imputations seems to allow also for instances of poor performance.

 Compared to `Other`, prediction on variants of `DOWNSTREAM` consequence shows lower performance in both classifiers.
 For random forest, the relative orders of imputation methods are basically the same as in the main experiment and the cross-validation experiment.
 Unlike in all other consequence classes, logistic regression seems to perform better with MICE methods and MissForest than most simple imputation methods and k-NN, though maximum and outlier imputation do seem to outperform them even here.

 In `UPSTREAM` variants, performance is again lower than in `Other`, but not as low as in `DOWNSTREAM`.
 Random forest classification shows the common pattern, where simple imputation methods and k-NN seem slightly preferable to MICE methods, and MissForest performs noticeably worse.
-Logistic regression classification looks, in this case, to actually be disadvantaged by the same methods that dominated `DOWNSTREAM` (that is, maximum and outlier imputation).
+Logistic regression classification looks, in this case, to be disadvantaged by the same methods that dominated `DOWNSTREAM` (that is, maximum and outlier imputation).

-As mentioned earlier, minor differences between simple imputation methods have a good chance of being random.
+As mentioned earlier, minor differences between simple imputation methods have a good chance of being attributable to randomness.

 ## Running time

-Running times were recorded in the main experiment for the best hyperparameter configurations of all imputation methods, and are presented in table \ref{runtimes}.
+Running times were recorded in the main experiment for the best hyperparameter configurations of all imputation methods and are presented in table \ref{runtimes}.
 For methods that were used to produce multiple datasets (MICE methods and MissForest) the overall time was recorded and then divided by the number of produced datasets ($10$).
-The machine used to run the software was a CentOS Linux server with two Intel Xeon CPU E5-2650 v4 @ 2.20GHz processors and $512$ GiB[^gib] of memory.
+The machine used to run the software was a CentOS Linux server with two Intel Xeon CPU E5-2650 v4 @ 2.20GHz processors and $512$ GiB of memory.
 The analysis was run with parallelization using $24$ processes.
 Each imputation was run inside a single process, and thus running times should not be affected based on whether an imputation method itself offers parallelization features.

-[^gib]: Report GiB or GB?

 ----------------------------------------------------------------------------